mrspatbile/mrs_derivatives/README.md

 ## Installation

-You can install this package using pip.
-For example:
+You can install this package using pip:

 ```bash
 pip install  mrs_derivatives